Salanoia

 Salanoia is a genus of euplerid carnivoran with two currently described species found in Madagascar.
 They are mongoose-like, which is reflected in the older versions of their English names, for example brown-tailed mongoose which is now called brown-tailed vontsira.
 The name Salanoia is derived from salano, one of the vernacular names for Salanoia concolor.

 Vontsira is a Malagasy vernacular name that seems to apply to a few local species of local mongoose-like carnivores in the related genera Salanoia, Galidia, and Galidictis.

+There have been new specimens found of Salanoia in Lac Alaotra, Madagascar.
+This new species have different physical characteristics from S. Concolor but have genetic similarities.
+However, there is morphological divergence that justifies this specimen as a new species of Salanoia.